How To Motivate Employees? Read The Enthusiastic Employee

 One last item... a nice tool offered by co-author David Sirota's consulting firm provides this helpful infographic on employee engagement.

-David Sirota is founder and leader of Sirota Consulting.
-His work has been featured in Fortune and The New York Times.
+David Sirota owns Sirota Consulting.
+His work has been featured in national magazines and newspapers.

 Louis A. Mischkind has researched organizational effectiveness